JBARiskManagement/MapPIG/docs/plugins.md

        "main": "main.js"
     }

-## Using MapThing Modules
+## Using MapPIG Modules

-MapThing has a number of modules which can be used to create UI elements and map layers for plugins.
+MapPIG has a number of modules which can be used to create UI elements and map layers for plugins.
-In order to simplify the use of the modules (and not have to worry about their exact location), MapThing provides a global function called `mtRequire`, which can be used to import modules by name only.
+In order to simplify the use of the modules (and not have to worry about their exact location), MapPIG provides a global function called `mtRequire`, which can be used to import modules by name only.

 Documentation on the javascript API is [here](api/toc.md)